WomenPlusPlus/deploy-impact-21-inzone-a/docs/README.md

 - recorded walkthroughs of the design prototypes for
   - the [app](/docs/walkthrough_app.mp4)
   - the [dashboard](/docs/walkthrough_dashboard.mp4)

+  these can be watched directly [here](/docs/walkthroughs.md) or they can be downladed by cloning the repo and then watched locally
 - description of the parse [backend](/docs/backend/)
 - other [conceptual](/docs/concept/) resources such as personas, and a [README](/concept/README.md) describing our team vision, workflow guidelines and introducing a python script to automate labeling of issues to track them on the project board
 - all [design](/docs/design/) materials created